top of page

 The Story of Ted Kaneda: Built by Grit, Guided by Family, and Wired for Purpose

-Ted Kaneda, (Second from left), Gold Medal at the Asian Jiu-Jitsu Competition Ted Kaneda never set out to become an electrician.
+Ted Kaneda, (Second from left), Bronze Medal at the Asian Jiu-Jitsu Competition Ted Kaneda never set out to become an electrician.
 In 2002, he left home for Oregon State University, following his cousin Charles Tanabe and planning to become a teacher.
 His father owned a restaurant, and teaching felt like a stable, meaningful path, one that would let him build a good life while serving others.
 But when Ted returned home in 2005, reality hit hard.
-Many of his friends who had beco
+Many of his friends who had be

 MEMBERS FIRST 1186